 I grew up in a fifth-wheel trailer, a Kountry-Aire built by Amish and Mennonite craftsmen in a factory in Nappanee, Indiana.
 Until the sixth grade, my family lived on the road, a different city or village most every week of the year.

 If you want to cut to the core of who I am, I’d say this: I’m husband to the beautiful and graceful Miska Tolleson Collier.
-Miska is a spiritual director, a poet-mystic and the person I most respect in this world.
+Miska is a spiritual director and yoga instructor, a poet-mystic and the person I most respect in this world.
 I’m dad to Wyatt and Seth, two boys who have pulled strands of love out of me that I didn’t know existed.
 They have fire in their bones, and I’m doing what I can to fan the flame.
 I’m friend to a few misty-eyed men and a few courageous women.
 I prefer what’s slow over what’s efficient.
 I’m suspicious of anyone who’s cock-sure.
 I’m weary of all the bullhorns.
 I’m partial to things that are worn and a bit ragged.
-I suspect that truth is best told slant.
+I think truth is best told slant.
 I believe in hope.

-And one small bit of housekeeping.
+One small bit of housekeeping.
 It’s important for me as a writer (as a human, really) to know who I’m talking to, who I’m writing to.
 It’s a little strange to toss words out into the wide web world and have no idea really where they’re going, where they’re landing.
 It’s difficult, in this dehumanized digital environment, to understand who I’m connecting with and to understand who it is that finds their way to this little corner.
 I’d prefer if we could all meet up in a coffee shop on say, the first Thursday of the month.
 We could swap stories, chat about books we’re reading, maybe gently poke fun at the guy who’s always got to order his latte with exquisite specifications (there’s always one).
 However, I haven’t figured out how to make that happen.
 In this anonymous forum, the best I can do is appeal to something Google calls its Analytic Advertising Features.
 I’m assured this does not take private information, and I will not sell or disperse whatever generic information results from said Analytical Advertising Features.
 The people who are supposed to know such things tell me that these features simply give me some clearer picture on the kind of folks who are showing up on my doorstep.
 Of course, you could always just knock and let me know you’re here, but short of that, we’re left with such goober-headed things as this.
 My vast legal crew (i.e. web searches) tell me it’s wise to make sure you know about all this and that I can also point you to instructions on how to opt out of sharing any information with me or any such person like me.
 However, me and my tribe (I can only speak for us – as for the big corporation types, I have no idea) are nice folks trying to work our craft amid a sea of insanity.
 We’re doing the best we can.